Soumyajit-Sasmal/js-queryselectorall-employeetable-records-filtration/README.md

 __🎯 When a record matches (for example: ID = 102, Name = Soumyajit Sasmal), only that row remains visible and all other rows are hidden using display: none.__

-__🚩This keeps the focus on how querySelectorAll can handle multiple elements efficiently for simple search tasks.__
+__🚩This keeps the focus on how querySelectorAll can handle multiple elements efficiently for simple search tasks.__ <br>
-##📬 Contact / credits
+## 📬 Contact / credits

 __Author: @@@@SOUMYAJIT — include contact or social links in the repo profile.__